Depraved

 Depraved is a 2019 American horror film written and directed by Larry Fessenden and starring David Call and Joshua Leonard.
 It is a modern version of Mary Shelley's Frankenstein.

-Plot
+Premise

-Suffering from PTSD following his stint as an army medic, Henry now works feverishly in his Brooklyn laboratory to forget the death he witnessed overseas by creating life in the form of a man cobbled together from body parts.
-After procuring a brain from an unwitting victim, his creation—Adam—is born.
+Suffering from PTSD following his stint as a United States Army medic, Henry now works feverishly in his Brooklyn laboratory to forget the deaths he witnessed overseas by creating life in the form of a man cobbled together from body parts.
+After procuring a brain from an unwitting victim, his creation, Adam, is born.
 But it soon seems that giving life to Adam was the easy part; teaching him how to live in a dark and troubled world may be perilous.